yeonsoochung/tigers_attendance/README.md

 - Game attendance

 ## Data Cleaning and Wrangling
-After collection, cleaned and wrangled the data so that it can used to run machine learning (ML) models.
+After collection, I cleaned and wrangled the data so that it can used to run machine learning (ML) models.
 I created the following variables/features:
 - Game number: I assigned a number to each home game in chronological order (0 for the home-opener, 1 for the 2nd home game, etc.).
 The numbering starts over for each new season.
 - The day of the week that the game was played, where each day is represented by an integer (0-6 = Mon-Sun).
 - Game start time: transformed to military time so that ML models read them chronologically (e.g., a 12:10pm start time won’t be interpreted as a later start time than 7:10pm).
 Times were also converted to decimal form (e.g., 7:15pm start time is inputted to ML models as 19.25).